stibbons1990/hex/docs/blog/posts/2025-03-23-remote-access-options-for-self-hosted-services.md

 ingress.networking.k8s.io/kubernetes-dashboard-ingress configured
 ```

-!!! todo
+Once DNS has propagated to resolve <https://kubernetes-alfred.royal-penny.ts.net> to the

-    Once DNS has propagated to resolve <https://kubernetes-alfred.royal-penny.ts.net>
+machine's Tailscale IP address (`100.74.213.20`); enabling the `funnel` annotation and
-    to the machine's VPN IP address (`100.117.196.31`); enable the `funnel` annotation
+applying the change results in yet another Tailscale IP address begin assigned to it, so
-    and wait for DNS to propagate *again* to test access using this method.
+there we go to wait for DNS to propagate *again* to test access using this method.